Christine Hennion

 Christine Hennion (born 23 August 1955) is a French politician of La République En Marche!
 (LREM) who has been serving as a member of the French National Assembly between 2017 elections and 2022 representing the department of Hauts-de-Seine.

 Early life and education

 Christine Hennion was born in Roubaix in 1955.
-She earned a Maîtrise in Chemistry from the University of Lille.
+She earned a Maîtrise in Chemistry from the University of Lille, a PhD of physics from Paris-Sud University and MBA from University of California.

 Political career

 In parliament, Hennion serves as member of the Committee on Economic Affairs and the Committee on European Affairs.
 In addition to her committee assignments, she is a member of the French-Japanese Parliamentary Friendship Group.
 Since 2019, she has also been a member of the French delegation to the Franco-German Parliamentary Assembly.
 In July 2019, Hennion voted in favor of the French ratification of the European Union’s Comprehensive Economic and Trade Agreement (CETA) with Canada.

+She has been a city councillor for Courbevoie since 2020.